 How can people get involved in the SSR2 Review?

-Visit the Review Team’s wiki page for the latest news, updates, and opportunities to participate.
-Here you can learn how to become a Review Team observer, share your expertise on SSR2 issues, and subscribe to the SSR2 mailing list for calendar invites, agendas, and "read only" access to mailing list exchanges.
+Visit the Review Team’s wiki for the latest news, updates, and opportunities to participate, including how to become a Review Team observer, share your expertise on SSR2 issues, and subscribe to the SSR2 mailing list for calendar invites, agendas, and "read only" access to mailing list exchanges.

-The Review Team will continue to conduct outreach at every key step and will provide more details in our updated outreach/communication plan.
+The Review Team will continue to reach out to the community at every key step, and we will soon provide more details in our updated outreach/communication plan.
 Here’s our current timeline:

 By ICANN63: Workplan, Communications Plan, gathering & assessing facts